Sjdas478/Sql_retail_sale_p1/README.md

 ```

 ### 3. Load All Data into the Staging Table
--**Execute your file loading command into the flexible staging table.
+** Execute your file loading command into the flexible staging table.
 Since all target columns are text, all 2000 rows will load successfully.

 ### 4. Create the Final Production Table (retail_sales)
-**This is your final destination table with all the correct data types (INT, DATE, FLOAT, etc.).
+** This is your final destination table with all the correct data types (INT, DATE, FLOAT, etc.).

 ```sql
 DROP TABLE IF EXISTS retail_sales;